chipsalliance/Caliptra/doc/Caliptra.md

 This specification follows the industry standards and specifications listed in [References](#References).

-## NIST SP800-193 Platform Firmware Resiliency
+## NIST SP 800-193 Platform Firmware Resiliency

 Per [Reference 1](#ref-1), RoT subsystems are required to fulfill three principles: *protection, detection* and *recovery*.
 The associated RoT services are referred to as: